digitalkoine/digitalkoine/README.md

 Hi there 👋!
 <div align="justify">
-My name is *Giovanni Pietro Vitali* and I'm an Associate Professor in Digital Humanities at the Université de Versailles Saint Quentin en Yvelines - Université Paris-Saclay [<a href="https://www.dypac.uvsq.fr/m-giovanni-vitali">profile</a>].
+My name is <b>Giovanni Pietro Vitali</b> and I'm an Associate Professor in Digital Humanities at the Université de Versailles Saint Quentin en Yvelines - Université Paris-Saclay [<a href="https://www.dypac.uvsq.fr/m-giovanni-vitali">profile</a>].

 I like to code in **R**, **Python** or **Java Script**, and My research is focused on three main areas:
 - History, conflict and politics